JUNNETWORKS/JUN_Portfolio/readme.md

 This site is I first time HTML and CSS programming.

-I made it by 15 years old.
+I made it by 16 years old.

+(Programming with half years experience)